-You may have been struggling with something for a long time, or maybe the problem is new.
+The issue that is making you think about therapy might be something you have been struggling with for a long time, or maybe it is new.
 You have already thought about it a lot and maybe you have talked about it with friends and/or family, or even with a therapist, but it is still there.
 It doesn’t feel easy to call a therapist or to try therapy again, but you are at a place where you don’t want to feel so alone with this and you are willing to give therapy a try.

 About My Approach to Psychotherapy

 My approach to therapy is warm, relational, and genuine.
 I love including humor in my work, when appropriate, and I do my best to leave psychobabble at the door.
 Although listening forms the core of my work, I do more than just listen: I am engaged and interactive, offering ideas and support for looking at your life in new ways.
 I can help you look beyond the obvious and find ways to change the things that can be changed, as well as find compassion and understanding for the things that may not be changeable.
 The longer I have been a psychotherapist, the more respect I have for the value of depth work — psychological work that includes looking at your history, culture, family, and other influences that have shaped your conscious and unconscious motivations for who you are and how you view the world.